 Founding Director & Therapist

 Her clinical work focuses on working with youth, young adults, adults and families.
-She believes in a holistic approach to wellbeing and utilizes evidenced based interventions such as CBT, EMDR, Mindfulness, Trauma Informed Care, Somatic Experiencing, Strength-Based, Solution Focused and Narrative Therapy, among other interventions.
+She believes in a holistic approach to wellbeing and utilizes evidenced based interventions such as Psychodynamic, CBT, EMDR, Mindfulness, Trauma Informed Care, Somatic Experiencing, Strength-Based, Solution Focused and Narrative Therapy, among other interventions.
 She addresses issues related to depression, anxiety, trauma, stress, grief and loss, adjustments, addictions, family reunification, among others.

 Cheryl combines her passion for micro and macro work, which leads her to advocate for the communities she serves.